Best Intercom Alternatives 2026: 60–70% Less Cost

 ChatwootFree (self-hosted)Tech teams willing to self-hostOpen source, zero license cost

 For teams where most support comes in via email rather than in-app chat, Help Scout is the clearest Intercom alternative.
-It drops the chat-centric paradigm entirely and builds around collaborative inboxes where conversations feel like email — no ticket IDs, no chat widgets required.
+It drops the chat-centric paradigm entirely and builds around collaborative inboxes where conversations feel like email, with no ticket IDs and no chat widgets required.

 The pricing model is transparent: $25/user/month (Standard), $45/user/month (Plus).
 No per-resolution AI fees, no conversation-based charges.
 A team of 10 agents knows exactly what they will pay.
 The integrated Docs knowledge base is included on all paid tiers.